 Pulling a Shot of Espresso

-After you’ve set-up the Quick Mill Alexia Evo and your PID with built-in shot timer read your desired temperature (usually around 198 degrees Fahrenheit) you’re ready to pull your first shot of espresso coffee!
+After you’ve set-up the Quick Mill Alexia Evo and your PID with built-in shot timer to read your desired temperature (usually around 198 degrees Fahrenheit) you’re ready to pull your first shot of espresso coffee!
 The beauty of the PID is that you always know what the internal temperature of your boiler is, increasing shot-to-shot consistency within a fraction of a degree!
 Once you’ve ground your coffee with an espresso grinder like the Ceado E37J E5P, Eureka Mignon Specialita, or Rocket Faustino and tamped with a tamper like a wood and stainless steel 58mm tamper you’re halfway to some of the best espresso coffee you’ve had!
 Lock your portafilter into the commercial E61 group and lift the semi-automatic cam (brew) lever.
 Your built-in PID with a shot timer will start to count up until the brew (cam) lever is pushed back towards the front of the machine.
 You’re shooting for anywhere between 20-30 seconds per shot: if your shot is short of that you’ll have to make your grind a little finer and if your shot is longer than 20-30 seconds you’ll have to make your grind a little coarser.

 Making a Latte, Cappuccino, etc.

 Now that your machine is heated up and your boiler is full, it’s time to get ready to steam your milk first before pulling your shot of espresso coffee.
-To do so, turn the third switch from the top on, water will purge from the steam wand.
+To do so, turn the third switch from the top on, hot water will purge from the steam wand.
 Continue doing so until steam exits the wand.
-Once you have steam start steaming your milk.
+Once you have steam, start steaming your milk.
 After doing so you’re ready to make your espresso.
-Turn the brew switch on to reduce temperature and engage the brew lever until the water exits the group.
+Turn the brew switch on to reduce temperature and engage the brew lever until the hot water exits the group.
 Now you’re ready to pull a shot of espresso, it’s that easy, just a couple of steps!